-Inspection includes exterior inspection of home and landscaping around home.
-This includes decks, sidewalks, drainage, window wells, roof, windows, gutters and downspouts.
+Inspection Price is for a complete building and attached garage if present.
+Your Home Inspection includes exterior inspection of home and landscaping around perimeter of home.
+This exterior inspection also includes decks, sidewalks, drainage, window wells, roof, windows, gutters and downspouts.

 The inspection of the interior of the home includes, inspecting all systems; heating, cooling, water supply, drains, ducts and electrical.

 During the inspection we open all doors and windows and test all kitchen and bathroom fixtures.